Skip to content

 Operator impersonation

-Time-bound, cross-tenant impersonation with a server-side revocation list, full audit trail, and an IGlobalEntity persistence model.
+Time-bound, cross-tenant impersonation with a server-side revocation check on every request, full audit trail, and an IGlobalEntity persistence model.

 views 0 Last updated

-Operator impersonation lets a SuperAdmin temporarily act as another user to debug a problem they’re seeing, validate a fix, or recover an account.
-The kit ships a complete impersonation flow: time-bound grant, cross-tenant support via IGlobalEntity, server-side revocation list, and an audit trail of every start / end / revoke event with full context.
+Operator impersonation lets a platform operator temporarily act as another user to debug a problem they’re seeing, validate a fix, or recover an account.
+The kit ships a complete impersonation flow: time-bound grant, cross-tenant support via IGlobalEntity, a server-side revocation check on every request, and an audit trail of every start / end / revoke event with full context.

 The flow